hemant4494/AI/Home.md

 * "How to teach AI across K-12", a special session at  [CSTA 2019](https://www.csteachers.org/page/2019conference), July 7-10, 2019 in Phoenix, AZ.

 ### Recent Events

+* "An AI Curriculum in the K12 Classroom -- Preparing Students for the Future", panel discussion at the [10th Annual ASU+GSV Summit](https://www.asugsvsummit.com) (April 8-10, 2019) in San Diego, CA.

 * "Preparing ALL Students for an Era of Continuous Digital Disruption", [session](https://ww2.eventrebels.com/er/CFP/AgendaAtAGlance.jsp?CFPID=870&ScreenID=590&DisplayPresenterID=157434&DisplayProgramItemID=150444&DisplayProgramSessionID=51639&Token=P26UWQWSE&PreviousScreens=589) at CoSN Envision 2030: Leadership for Learning.
 (April 1-4 in Portland, OR.)
 Includes discussion of the AI4K12 Initiative.